Choosing the Best backpack for Hiking Is Easy (Honest).

 Your first question:

 James, how long will we be hiking for?

 I’m using a figure of 3 – 5 days.
 Why?
 Because if you’re day hiking you can get by with a small rucksack, maybe even a daysac, as your packing list will be small.
 Unless you feel you need to carry every possible response to every possible scenario, in which case… you’re going to need a bigger rucksack!

-You’ve going to need at least 65 litres of capacity in your backpack (the Osprey Atmos 65 reviewed by Jake is a brilliant example).
+Update: we’ve created a new post to help you size your backpack here – what size backpack do I need for backpacking?
+You’re going to need at least 65 litres of capacity in your backpack (the Osprey Atmos 65 reviewed by Jake is a brilliant example).
 Sure, it’s possible to get away with less… if you want to hike in your underwear because your hiking pants were soaked in a storm the night before and you don’t have a change of dry clothing.

 I’m rigid on this figure.
 Why?
 Because you not only do you need the best backpack for your hike, but you also need one into which you can pack all your gear.

 No equipment should be dangling from loops or strapped to the exterior of your rucksack.
-Apart from your trekking poles you spent so much time agonising over before hitting that ‘Buy now’ button.
+Apart from your trekking poles, you spent so much time agonising over before hitting that ‘Buy now’ button.

 Even your tent needs to be packed inside your rucksack.
 Why?
-Well, what happens if you’re caught in a deluge of rain and you tent is exposed to the Mother Nature’s tears?
+Well, what happens if you’re caught in a deluge of rain and your tent is exposed to Mother Nature’s tears?
 It will get wet, inside and out (I’ve yet to buy a tent that comes with a waterproof packing bag).